psharm8/CarND-Advanced-Lane-Lines/README.md

 #### 3. Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.

 The code for my perspective transform includes a function called `unwarp()`, which appears in the 5th code cell of the IPython notebook.
 The cell uses source and destination points to compute the transform matrix (`M`).
 The `unwarp()` function takes as inputs an image (`img`), as well as the transformation matrix (`M`).
-Another function called `recify` is defined in the same cell which undistorts the image and then performs the warp.
+Another function called `rectify()` is defined in the same cell which undistorts the image and then performs the warp.

 I chose the hardcode the source and destination points in the following manner: